Coal Loader School Excursions

 North Sydney schools: Register here, or email us

-(Schools in our Council area are able to apply for one free facilitated visit per school.)
+(Schools in North Sydney area are able to apply for one free facilitated visit per school.)

 Whether you’re getting questions about the environment in class, hoping to open up your students horizons on sustainability or looking for content to deliver the curriculum, a visit to the Coal Loader Centre for Sustainability in Waverton provides exciting learning opportunities.